Article brought to you by Nilead, a website builder platform with fully managed design and build service.

 “ Website is quickly becoming an essential marketing channel in Vietnam. ”

-Many websites in Vietnam look like they were made 10 years ago with busy, cluttered design and and terrible user experience.
+Many websites in Vietnam look like they were made 10 years ago with busy, cluttered designs and terrible user experience.
 You may think this is limited to just small companies in Vietnam, and you will find yourself dead wrong.
-Many of the worst websites in Vietnam belong to huge companies in various industries, it seems like these businesses never use their own websites and online services just to see how freaking difficult it is to navigate and use their sites.
+Many of the worst websites in Vietnam belong to huge companies in various industries.
+It seems like these businesses never use their own websites and online services just to see how difficult it is to navigate and use their sites.

-- Use pre-designed & pre-developed templates to cut down the time and cost of website projects.
+Use pre-designed & pre-developed templates to cut down the time and cost of website projects.

-- Invest little or no time in research, design, and development.
+Invest little or no time in research, design, and development.

 “ This is the e-banking portal of BIDV, one of the biggest banks in Vietnam.
 You may notice the year in the screenshot, yes it still looks exactly the same after 7 years.
 Please imagine me as a website developer spent 1 full hour trying figure out how to use its e-banking service with all the worst cursing and yelling you can imagine. ”

 It is not limited to local companies only, however.
 The local website version of many internal brands in Vietnam leave a lot to be desired:

 “ This is the website of Pepsi co in Vietnam. ”